 |Do I have to get a referral to see a specialist?||No.|

 Original Medicare, Part A and Part B, doesn't cover everything.
 For example, it doesn't cover cosmetic surgery, health care you get while traveling outside of the United States (except in limited cases), hearing aids, most hearing exams, long-term care (like care in a nursing home), most eyeglasses, most dental care and dentures, and more.
-Generally, Original Medicare does not cover prescription drugs, although it does cover some drugs in limited cases such as immunosuppressive drugs (for transplant patients) and oral anti-cancer drugs.
-Some of these services not covered by Original Medicare may be covered by a Medicare Advantage Plan (like an HMO or PPO).
+Generally, Original Medicare, Parts A and B does not cover prescription drugs, although it does cover some drugs in limited cases such as immunosuppressive drugs (for transplant patients) and oral anti-cancer drugs.
+Some of the services that are not available through Original Medicare may be covered by a Medicare Advantage plan.

 People usually don't pay a monthly premium for Medicare Part A coverage if they or their spouse paid Medicare taxes while working.
-For Part B, most people pay a standard monthly premium For Part B, most people pay a standard monthly premium.
-Some people may pay a higher Part B premium based on their income.
+For Medicare Part B, most people pay a standard monthly premium.
+Some people may pay a higher Medicare Part B premium based on their income.
 Additional information about Part B premiums can be found on our Medicare Part B page.

-- Most doctors, providers, and suppliers accept assignment, but you should always check to make sure.
-In some cases they must accept assignment, like when they have a participation agreement with Medicare and give you Medicare-covered services.
+Most doctors, providers, and suppliers accept assignment, but you should always check to make sure.
+In some cases, they must accept assignment, for example when they have a participation agreement with Medicare and give you Medicare-covered services.

 If your doctor, provider, or supplier does not accept Original Medicare assignment, be aware that:

-- They still must submit a claim to Medicare when they give you Medicare-covered services.
-If they don't submit the claim for these services, you should contact the company that handles Medicare claims for your State to file a complaint.
-You can call 1-800-MEDICARE (1-800-663-4227) for their telephone number.
-TTY users should call 1-877-486-2048.
+They still must submit a claim to Medicare when they give you Medicare-covered services.
+If they don't submit the claim for these services, you should contact the company that handles Medicare claims for your state to file a complaint.
+You can call 1-800-MEDICARE (1-800-663-4227) (TTY users 1-877-486-2048) for their telephone number.
 In the meantime, you might have to pay the entire charge at the time of service, and then submit your claim to Medicare to get paid back.

-- They may charge you more than the Medicare-approved amount, but there is a limit called "the limiting charge."
-They can only charge you 15% over the Medicare-approved amount (but may be lower in your state).
+They may charge you more than the Medicare-approved amount, but there is a limit called "the limiting charge."
+They can only charge you 15% over the Medicare-approved amount.
+(This amount could be lower in your state.)
 The limiting charge applies only to certain services and doesn't apply to some supplies and durable medical equipment.